bluntamanda1/direct-georef-atbx/README.md

 ## Overview

-This ArcGIS toolbox allows for raw images from an
+This ArcGIS toolbox allows for raw images from an RTK DJI drone flight and outputs a georeferenced .png, blah, and blah for each image employing employing onboard GPS and IMU metadata to project each image to its geographic position.
+Further post processing steps can then be completed in ArcGIS Pro to create a single mosaicked .tiff file.

 ## Getting Started
 ### Dependencies